pippyn/icloud3/Readme.md

 iCloud3 is an improved version of the iCloud device_tracker component installed with Home Assistant.

 It is installed as a custom device_tracker component in the config/custom_component/device_tracker directory.
 Instructions are found at the end of this document.
+Below are some sample screen images in a Lovelace format (top row) and in the old-style format (bottomleft).
+An image of the attributes is also shown. *Note: Se the Lovelace folder for the sample yam files.*

 ![Screenshots](Screenshots/Screenshots.png)